EnableX/voice-api-inbound/README.md

   - switch to the root of the project
     - `cd ..`

-## Webhook security
-- Webhook security is also implemented as part of the voice service APIs.
-- Enablex Voice Server does encryption of Webhook payload using 'md5' encryption and app_id as key.
-- Client needs to do decryption of payload using app_id provided by Enablex and algorithm, format, encoding parameters present in x-algoritm, x-format and x-encoding header.
-- Please refer to the documentation and examples for proper way of handling Webhook payloads.

 ## Starting the client application script
 - For Inbound Calls